IPython NBViewer: http://nbviewer.ipython.org/gist/zehsilva/18c28992796d9be99e16

 - Half of the year I was involved in a very interesting project at Brazilian Institute of Geography and Statistics (IBGE), planning and implementing the supporting systems for surveys research (using Windows Phone).
 Even though I was excited to move back to academy, it was nice to be in this kind of project.

-- I was accepted as a PhD Fellow (stipendiat) in the Department of Computer and Information Science at Norwegian University of Science and Technology (NTNU) with a project about probabilistic models and algorithms for recommender systems, working with Prof. Helge Langseth and Heri Ramampiaro (and possibly cooperating with Yahoo).
+- I was accepted as a PhD Fellow (stipendiat) in the Department of Computer and Information Science at Norwegian University of Science and Technology (NTNU) with a project about probabilistic models and algorithms for recommender systems, working with Prof. Helge Langseth and Heri Ramampiaro.
 This was a big change for me and Juliana, who was pregnant, but readily accepted the challenge of leaving hot Rio and coming to cold Trondheim.
-We wasn’t sure that we would be able to beat the bureaucracy and get all the documents necessary for the visa and her travel.
+We were not sure that we would be able to beat the bureaucracy and get all the documents necessary for the visa and her travel.
 We arrived in Trondheim in August 28th, and I started working on September 1st.

 - I had the opportunity to attend RecSys 2015 with departmental funding, even though I had literally just arrived at the department.
 This helped me a lot in gaining momentum in the writing of the initial research proposal, submitted to the faculty and now already accepted.
 During RecSys, I had the chance to analyze different research challenges and had some ideas that I am looking forward to try some of this ideas.